 By default JPEGs are retained in memory in their native format.
 If this is not desirable, perhaps to speed up redraw or to be able to use the Histogram or Editing windows, then enable CONVERT TO SPRITE.
-The JPEG will be decompressed to an 8bpp grey or 32bpp colour Sprite.
+The JPEG will be decompressed on loading into an 8bpp grey or 32bpp colour Sprite.

 The lossless JPEG rotation code cannot transform boundary blocks.
-Enabling ROTATE TRIMS EDGES will cause those boundary blocks to be discarded in rotation.
+Enabling ROTATE TRIMS EDGES will cause those boundary blocks to be discarded by rotate operations.